-Meet Diana Ross’ Sister, The Groundbreaking Doctor!
+Meet Diana Ross’ Sister, Groundbreaking Doctor Barbara Ross-Lee!

 When you think of Diana Ross, you may think of the talented singer, the lead singer of the legendary singing group, The Supremes.
 Or you may even think of her talented daughter, Tracee Ellis Ross.
 But the talent doesn’t just stop there.
 There was another member of the family who is also legendary, but just in another field: Medicine.